percona/pmm/docs/details/architecture.md

 - Query Analytics (QAN) enables you to analyze MySQL query performance over periods of time.
 In addition to the client-side QAN agent, it includes the following:

-    - QAN API is the backend for storing and accessing query data collected by the QAN agent running on a PMM Client.
+    - QAN API is the back-end for storing and accessing query data collected by the QAN agent running on a PMM Client.

     - QAN Web App is a web application for visualizing collected Query Analytics data.